Scott A. Williams: 2010s

 Williams appeared in the tenth episode of the seventeenth season of the reality competition series Hell's Kitchen where his charity Shane's Inspiration had their dinner cooked by the Blue Team during a private service.

 Personal life

-In 1997, Scott and his wife Catherine had a child who was born with Spinal Muscular Atrophy (SMA type 2).
+In 1997, Scott and his wife Catherine Curry-Williams had a child who was born with Spinal Muscular Atrophy (SMA type 2).
 The child died at two weeks old.
 Following this, Scott and Catherine become co-founders (along with friend Tiffany Harris) of Shane's Inspiration, a non-profit dedicated to fostering a bias-free world for children with disabilities through the creation of inclusive playgrounds and programs.
 As of 2020, its helped to create 70-plus playgrounds around the world, while providing educational programs that promote inclusion, kindness and compassion.
 Scott also serves as president of the Advisory Board for WeSPARK, a Los Angeles-based non-profit that provides free services to cancer patients and their families.